dagraham/etm-dgraham/README.md

             │                                  │
             └──────────────────────────────────┘

 These are the first 5 repetitions on or after Nov 1 2020.
-They appear to be correct, so press ^S to save the reminder.
+Notice that the start value of Nov 1 2020 is not one of the repetitions since it doesn't satisfy the requirements.
+These appear correct, so press ^S to save the reminder.

 General observations: